CGF-Softmax: A Cumulant-Based Softmax Reformulation for Efficient Inference under Homomorphic Encryption: Experimental Results

-We evaluate two approximation methods for exponential function: Chebyshev polynomial approximation and the limit-based approximation $\exp(x) \approx (1 + x/2^k)^{2^k}$~\cite{Hong2022Secure}.
-In the reported results, we select the method that yields better performance for each model and dataset.

-We further introduce a \emph{low-degree variant} of \mgfsoftmax, designed for scenarios that prioritize maximal efficiency with minimal multiplicative depth.
-Unlike the standard setting, this variant modifies the approximation stage by replacing the exact exponential function with a low-degree polynomial during training, rather than approximating a pre-trained model at inference time.
+Notably, \cgfsoftmax converges faster during this adaptation process, leading to substantially lower training cost.
+For LLaMA-3.2-1B, \cgfsoftmax reaches its best performance within $5$ epochs, whereas BPMax requires $20$ epochs.
+For Vision Transformers, we further reduce the training cost by applying attention-only fine-tuning.
+We also present an \emph{alternative pipeline} that removes this additional training cost by incorporating \cgfsoftmax directly into the initial Supervised Fine-Tuning (SFT) phase.
+Details are provided in Appendix~\ref{appx:alt_pipeline}. \paragraph{Low-degree Variant.} We further introduce a \emph{low-degree variant} of \cgfsoftmax, designed for scenarios that prioritize maximal efficiency with minimal multiplicative depth.
+Unlike the standard setting, this variant modifies the approximation stage by replacing the exact exponential function with a low-degree polynomial during fine-tuning, rather than approximating a fine-tuned model at inference time.
 Details of the exponential approximation schemes are provided in Appendix~\ref{appx:exp_approx}.